Travel Inspiration

 Carcassonne Castle

 The Cité de Carcassonne is a citadel within the city of Carcassonne in the Occitanie region.
-The site is a UNESCO World Heritage Site and is located in the southeast part of the city on a hill.
+Located in the Southeast part of the city on a hill, the citadel is listed as a UNESCO World Heritage Site.

-The citadel was built by the Romans in the 3rd century when they settled in the town.
+The Cité de Carcassonne was built by the Romans in the 3rd century when they settled in the town.
 Over time, the citadel came under Visigoth, Crusaders, and French rule.
 It was used as a military fort until it was abandoned in the 17th century.

 One of the Cathars’ main strongholds, who were considered heretics by the Catholic Church, Carcassonne is today one of the main stops of any Cathar Country road trip.
 This is also one of the best places in South of France for history lovers, but anyone and everyone will find it enjoyable as it is rated as one of the top landmarks in France.

-During a visit, you can explore the Cité de Carcassonne alone or with a guided tour and learn about all its history.
+During the visit, you can explore the Cité de Carcassonne alone or with a guided tour. on a tour with an expert guide to learn about its history.

 4. Avignon